 Locally grown flowers from York, PA

-Mixed bouquets are perfect for everyday vases to brighten your home, birthdays, celebrations, and sympathy.
-Mixed bouquets are available during weekends at our flower stand spring through fall at 3645 N Susquehanna Trail, York PA.
-Check our social media @solsticebloomsflowerfarm to see when we’re open.
+Bring home mixed bouquets, perfect for brightening up your or a loved one’s week.
+Bouquets are available during weekends at our flower stand spring through fall at 3645 N Susquehanna Trail, York PA.
+Check our social media stories and google page to check when we’re open.

-Seasonal subscriptions are available for spring, summer, and fall for weekly or biweekly pickup.
+The Bouquet Club is a subscription membership available for spring, summer, and fall for weekly or biweekly pickup.
 Subscriptions make great gifts for your loved ones, or to treat yourself!
-We offer delivery to a limited number of spots within 10 miles of the farm.
+We offer delivery to a limited number of spots within 15 minutes of the farm.

 A La Carte Weddings